kubevirt/user-guide/docs/virtual_machines/templates.md

     oc process rhel8-server-tiny NAME=rheltinyvm SRC_PVC_NAME=rhel SRC_PVC_NAMESPACE=kubevirt | oc apply -f -
 ```

-Please note that, after the generation step, VM objects and template
-objects have no relationship with each other besides the aforementioned
-label (e.g. changes in templates do not automatically affect VMs, or
+Please note that after the generation step VM and template objects have no relationship with each other besides the aforementioned label.
+Changes in templates do not automatically affect VMs or vice versa.
-vice versa).

 ### common template customization